 Also, and you might have already inferred this, but every single one of the panels is somehow terrifying, regardless of its subject matter, whether it be something as simple as a Puritan village full of school children (of the damned) or the steel I-beam ribs of an under-construction tower (of terror).

-Dartmouth College, with its red-brick buildings and 250-year history, is a grand place and well worth visiting in general for reasons beyond this artistic crayon-graffiti.
-But if you do visit for those other reasons, you still have to at least see this mural.
+Dartmouth College, with its red-brick buildings and 250-year history, is a grand place and well worth visiting for reasons beyond the mural.
+But if you do visit for those other reasons, you still have to at least see it.
 It’s open to the public during the library's regular operating hours, and the reserve corridor whose lowly walls Orozco immortalized is located in the basement of the library.

 The Epic of American Civilization is also one of the more welcoming oddities that I’ve ever visited.
 A sign actually encourages photographs, and a beautifully printed and illustrated brochure more worthy of a bookshelf than a scrapbook is available for free and goes into detail about the history and meaning of the mural.